How to Parse .env Files

 What Gets Parsed

-Standard dotenv syntax is supported: quoted values, inline comments after unquoted values, and export prefixes.
+Standard dotenv syntax is supported: quoted values (including multiline), inline comments after unquoted values, and export prefixes.
+No variable expansion ($VAR).
 Empty lines and comment-only lines are skipped.
-Results show each key with its resolved value for quick inspection.

 Developer Tips